HIPAA Compliance Checklist

 This situation raises many questions about small-scale breaches:

 Small-scale medical privacy breaches have been known to involve family members snooping on other family members, nosy neighbors or curious co-workers.
-These high-risk cases are some of the basic things hospitals should be checking for.
+These high-risk cases are some basic things hospitals should be checking for.
 However, many additional possible small-scale breaches are likely occurring daily, but are much more difficult to detect, such as snooping on ex-boyfriends or ex-girlfriends’ records, looking at business associates’ patient data, or hospital employees being paid to extract data for non-employees.

 While the aforementioned scenarios might seem common, and even might cause some to think twice about their healthcare friends, it is important to realize that NONE of these scenarios are currently monitored for, and most healthcare providers have NO WAY of effectively detecting them.

 There are several reasons why small breaches are harder to find, but most notably: there are not enough privacy officers working to find these breaches, and currently deployed technologies are not effectively able to detect a range of threats.

 First, patients receiving their treatment at a medium to large hospital in a metropolitan area are one of thousands, if not millions, of medical records accessed daily.
 A team of privacy analysts manually looking for inappropriate accesses to medical records has a better chance of winning the lottery than finding a single breach.